kserve/kserve/docs/samples/sklearn/README.md

-## Creating your own model and testing the Scikit-Learn server.
+## Creating your own model and testing the SKLearn Server locally.

 To test the [Scikit-Learn](https://scikit-learn.org/stable/) server, first we need to generate a simple scikit-learn model using Python.